opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 @endcode

 @note
-To compile to [WebAssembly](http://webassembly.org), you also need to install and activate [Binaryen](https://github.com/WebAssembly/binaryen) with the `emsdk` command.
+To compile to [WebAssembly](http://webassembly.org), you need to install and activate [Binaryen](https://github.com/WebAssembly/binaryen) with the `emsdk` command.
 Please refer to [Developer's Guide](http://webassembly.org/getting-started/developers-guide/) for more details.

 After install, ensure the `EMSCRIPTEN` environment is setup correctly.